elibroftw/blog.elijahlopez.ca/content/posts/monero-vs-privacy-coins.md

 ## Conclusion

-When it comes to privacy in cryptocurrency, people tend to forget that the effecctiveness of privacy is not only dependent on the tech, but also on the number of users.
+Cryptocurrency is a tool. and similar to religion, there are many of them.
+In religion, there's something called Pascal's Wager.
+ThereminTrees has a good video on the fallacy.

+{{< youtube fZpJ7yUPwdU >}}

+Essentially, there isn't enough time for you to do an unbiased research on all religions to figure out the best one.
+But we are presented with this same problem for cryptocurrency but [I have a solution](/posts/the-correct-option).

-Compared to Monero, these coins are used 1000x less.
+Compared to Monero, these other privacy coins are used 1000x less.
+The burden of proof is on them to prove that they are better than Grin, ZCash, and Secret Network before asking to argue against Monero.
 Every redundant coin comes at the expense of collective privacy.

-Remember, there is no anonymity set if you are the only user!
+It's unreasonable to ask Monero developers and experts to spend their time rebuttling your arguments when the cryptos both have the same goal.
+And if you can prove the coin to be better than Monero to me, good luck trying to do it with Bitcoin maxis.
+I have an open mind; why else would I even try to use ZCash and Secret Network?

-The course of action is to contribute to a single one.
+Lastly, I hope for people to contribute to a single digital cash project rather than start their own.
-A difference in ideology does fuel these different coins, but when has technology progressed without standards.
-All websites use HTTPS, not some custom protocol.
-Standards keep the world sane, and needless deviations only prolong the inevitable.
+It's sad enough that people think the upgrades to Monero are not needed.